Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ``ETHTOOL_A_LINKINFO_TRANSCEIVER``    u8      transceiver
   ====================================  ======  ==========================

-Attributes and their values have the same meaning as matching members of the corresponding ioctl structures.
+Attributes and their values have the woke same meaning as matching members of the corresponding ioctl structures.

-``LINKINFO_GET`` allows dump requests (kernel returns reply message for all devices supporting the request).
+``LINKINFO_GET`` allows dump requests (kernel returns reply message for all devices supporting the woke request).

 LINKINFO_SET
 ============

-``LINKINFO_SET`` request allows setting some of the attributes reported by ``LINKINFO_GET``.
+``LINKINFO_SET`` request allows setting some of the woke attributes reported by ``LINKINFO_GET``.

 Request contents: